riceissa/issarice.com/wiki/content-creation.md

     > listicle when it’s the best format for that post, and don’t be mad
     > at us cause it’s not what it looks like.

+- Nick Bostrom in his [preface](http://www.anthropic-principle.com/?q=book/preamble#Pre) to *Anthropic Bias*:

+    > One note to the reader before we start.
+Whether because of an
+    > intrinsic organic quality of the subject matter or because of
+    > defects in my presentation skills, I have found it difficult to
+    > organize the exposition in a completely linear sequence where each
+    > chapter can be fully comprehended without having read what comes
+    > after.
+Instead, some important themes are revisited many times
+    > over the course of this book, and some essential qualifications
+    > are added in a piecemeal fashion.
+I would plead that the reader
+    > not rush to a judgement until the last page has been reached and
+    > the idea-complex has been grasped in its entirety.

 # External links

 - [Discussion (that never took off) on Vipul Naik's Facebook feed](https://www.facebook.com/vipulnaik.r/posts/10204192033496970)